 - HO 45 by keywords ('market' or 'fair', for example)

 - HO 141 and HO 152.
 Choose the relevant file by date.
 The original documents will include further indexes and classifications

-You can also search the London Gazette for orders to discontinue fairs or alter their appointed days.
+You can also search the London Gazette on The Gazette website for orders to discontinue fairs or alter their appointed days.

 Owen's New Book of Fairs lists the places and dates of markets and fairs held in the 18th and 19th centuries.
 The published successive editions can be difficult to find; however some are available online.

 The First Report of the Royal Commission on Market Rights and Tolls (1889), Appendix XXI, reproduces Owen's lists for 1792 and 1888.